 Give learners a selection of short sample texts (spoken and written) relating to issues of self-representation, gender, culture and diversity.
 Ask them to analyse and evaluate the examples, identifying the register, text type and key linguistic features.
 Then ask them to decide what kind of investigation each example could be used to support. e.g.

-extract from Ed Miliband’s interview with Russell Brand, available on social media websites [Language and Culture: politics]
+extract from Charlie Kirk’s Cambridge Union debate or President Donald Trump's inauguration speech, available on social media websites [Language and Culture: politics]

 examples of advertisements from the 1950s [Language and Gender OR Language and Culture]

-extract from Stewart Lee’s ‘Comedy Vehicle’ [Language and Culture: comedy]
+extract from People Just Do Nothing, available on BBC iPlayer and social media websites [Language and Culture: comedy OR Language Diversity: regional and social variation]

 extracts from Tony White’s Foxy-T and Stephen Kelman’s Pigeon English

 [Language Diversity:other Englishes]